 Sources: Step Change | ONS | University of Birmingham

-Sources: UK Government | Fairness Foundation.
+Sources: UK Government | Fairness Foundation | BBC

 WizeUp’s mission is to ensure that every young person has access to high-quality financial education before entering adulthood.
 Through workshops, school programmes, and partnerships, we help students develop practical money management skills and the confidence to make informed financial decisions.

 Our vision is a future where all young people leave education equipped with the financial knowledge and skills needed to thrive in adult life.
-We will help young people of all abilities to make confident decisions about their finances through adaptable, inclusive, engaging learning experiences.
+We help young people of all abilities to make confident decisions about their finances through adaptable, inclusive, engaging learning experiences.

-We will gather evidence of behavioural change to monitor the impact of our sessions, measured through knowledge retention and students' own assessment of their confidence following our sessions, as well as insights we gather from their teachers.
+We gather evidence of behavioural change to monitor the impact of our sessions, measured through knowledge retention and students' own assessment of their confidence following our sessions, as well as insights we gather from their teachers.
 Our impact reporting can be seen via our online dashboard.

 Year 12 Student, St Mark’s Catholic School